Archipiélago de Revillagigedo: National Park and World Heritage Site (Mexico)

 Ocean depths within the buffer zone of the property reach 3.7 km (2.3 mi), particularly to the west of Isla Roca Partida, and to the west and south of Isla Clarión.
 Due to their volcanic origin, depths around the islands increase abruptly at distances of between 10-12 km (6-7 mi) from the island shorelines.

 The Archipiélago de Revillagigedo is part of a submarine mountain range with the four islands representing the peaks of volcanoes emerging above sea level.
 Apart from two small naval bases, the islands are uninhabited.

-The location of the islands represent an exceptional convergence of two marine biogeographic regions: the Northeastern Pacific and Eastern Pacific.
-More particularly, the property lies along the junction where the California and Equatorial current mix generating a complex and highly productive transition zone.
+The location of the islands represents an exceptional convergence of two marine biogeographic regions: the Northeastern Pacific and Eastern Pacific.
+More particularly, the property lies along the junction where the California and Equatorial current mix generates a complex and highly productive transition zone.

 The islands and surrounding waters of the Archipiélago de Revillagigedo, informally known as "Socorro," are rich in marine life and recognized as important stepping stones and stopovers for wide-ranging species.

 The property harbors abundant populations of sharks, rays, large pelagic fish, Humpback Whales, turtles and manta rays; a concentration of wildlife that attracts recreational divers from around the world.

 Each of the islands displays characteristic terrestrial flora and fauna and their relative isolation has resulted in high levels of species endemism and microendemism, particularly among fish and bird species, many of which are globally threatened.

 The islands provide critical habitat for a range of terrestrial and marine creatures and are of particular importance to seabirds with Masked, Blue-footed, Red-footed and Brown Boobies, Red-billed Tropicbirds, Magnificent Frigatebirds and many other species dependent on the island and sea habitats.